TheCaduceus/CloneBot_V2/README.md

 <h4><b>3.Want to build own docker image? alright! <a href="https://github.com/TheCaduceus/CloneBot_V2/blob/main/.github/workflows/Docker-Build-Guide.md" alt="Build Docker Guide">here</a> is the guide.</b></h4>
 <p><b>⛔NOTE:</b></p>
 <p><b>1.Docker Image only accepts <code>CONFIG_FILE_URL</code></b></p>
 <p><b>2.Use your own Docker Image for deploying on VPS only!
-Using it for deploying platforms like Heroku will simply cause Account suspension.</b></p>
+Using it for deploying ON platforms like Heroku, Okteto or Scalingo will simply cause Account suspension.</b></p>
 <!---Heroku--->
 <h3><b>⚡Deploy on Heroku</b></h3>
 <p><b>Heroku is very famous PaaS (Platform as a Service) platform and it provides very simple user environment as well as you can deploy CloneBot V2 very quickly on Heroku to run it continuously for 24 Hours.</b></p>